Brian Gibson (director): Early life and education

 Gibson was born 22 September 1944 in Southend-on-Sea, Essex.
 His mother, Victoria, was a shop assistant and his father was a carpenter.
 He had a sister, June.
-Gibson attended Southend High School for Boys.
-He attended St Catharine's College, Cambridge, where he studied medicine.
+Gibson attended Southend High School for Boys and St Catharine's College, Cambridge, where he studied medicine.
 He also studied History of Science at Darwin College, Cambridge.
 He graduated from Cambridge University.

 Career

-In the late 1960s, Gibson began working for the BBC, directing scientific documentaries.
+In the late 1960s, Gibson began working for the BBC, directing scientific documentaries for their long-running series Horizon.
+One standout episode entitled "Joey," about Joey Deacon, a lifelong brain-damaged man who found a way to communicate with his family through another similarly affected patient at his hospital, won him an SFTA Award for Best Specialized Programme of 1974.

 Gibson directed Helen Mirren in the 1979 BBC film Blue Remembered Hills and his work on that film won him a BAFTA Award for Best Director.

 Gibson made his feature film directorial debut with Breaking Glass (1980).
 In 1986, he directed Poltergeist II: The Other Side.
 In 1989, he directed Ben Kingsley in the HBO television film Murderers Among Us: The Simon Wiesenthal Story.
 In 1990, Gibson directed the miniseries Drug Wars: The Camarena Story, starring Steven Bauer and Benicio Del Toro.
 Gibson won a Primetime Emmy and a Directors Guild of America Award for directing the HBO television film The Josephine Baker Story (1991).
 In 1993, he directed the Oscar nominated film What's Love Got to Do with It, starring Angela Bassett and Laurence Fishburne.
 This led to a first look deal with Touchstone Pictures.
 In 1996, he directed Demi Moore and Alec Baldwin in The Juror.
 In 1998, he directed the British film Still Crazy starring Bill Nighy and Billy Connolly.
 Gibson served as an executive producer for Frida (2002), starring Salma Hayek and Alfred Molina.
 He was preparing to direct a film for 20th Century Fox, and also collaborating on a script with his wife when he was diagnosed with cancer.